estebanfw/telemetry_analysis/README.md

 ### Content

 * `uptime_analysis.ipynb`: this notebook has been created in first place.
 It tries to address the detection of anomalies in the uptime telemetry.
-* `position_analysis_v2.ipynb`: this notebook makes the coordinated transformation from TEME to lat,long and in the end tries to find a correlation between the position and the failures.
+* `position_analysis_v2.ipynb`: this notebook makes the coordinates transformation from TEME to lat,long, and in the end tries to find a correlation between the position and the failures.